-If you think pyramid schemes are a thing of the past, you’d unfortunately be wrong.
+If you think pyramid scheme companies are a thing of the past, you’d unfortunately be wrong.
 Just last year, six British women were convicted for their “Give and Take” operation, which stole more than £20m (30.5M in US dollars) from 10,000 investors and preyed upon vulnerable women.
 It’s another stark reminder of the tireless schemers out there preying on people’s innate desires to “get rich quick.”
 The problem is, while each scheme has its own creative way of getting you to buy in, the scammers are just reworking an age-old model.

 It’s always tough to discern legitimate franchises from multi-level marketing scams – where applicants pay “business owner” buy-in fees then have to purchase the products, materials and services on top of that, putting the onus on them to make that money back.
 The gist of the schemes carry a common thread: recruiting “salespeople” earns more rewards then selling.